apple/darwin-xnu/README.md

     $ kextcache -q -z -a x86_64 -l -n -c /var/tmp/kernelcache.test -K /var/tmp/kernel.test /System/Library/Extensions
     ```

-## Running KernelCache on Target machine
+## Running KernelCache on a Target machine

-The development kernel and iBoot supports configuring boot arguments so that we can safely boot into test kernel and, if things go wrong, safely fall back to previously used `kernelcache`.
+The development kernel and iBoot supports configuring boot arguments so that we can safely boot into test kernel and, if things go
+wrong, safely fall back to previously used `kernelcache`.

-Following are the steps to get such a setup:
+Following these steps to get such a setup:

 1. Create kernel cache using the `kextcache` command as `/kernelcache.test`.
-1. Copy exiting boot configurations to alternate file:
+1. Copy existing boot configurations to an alternate file:
     ```sh
     $ cp /Library/Preferences/SystemConfiguration/com.apple.Boot.plist /next_boot.plist
     ```